 - Redirect Your Attention to Personal Projects

-We are not talking about distraction as a form of avoidance, but as a coping mechanism to regroup your strengths and find positive energy during a period of pain.
+We are not talking about distraction as a form of avoidance but as a coping mechanism to regroup your strengths and find positive energy during a period of pain.
 It is okay to want to pull your investments off of the dating table for a while and explore some other areas of life.
-Learn a new skill (on your own or as a couple), choose an area of improvement to work on, plan an adventure.
+Learn a new skill (on your own or as a couple), choose an improvement area to work on, and plan an adventure.

 And, when you are ready…